CS453 Automated Software Testing, Spring 2023

 • peer assessment of your team members (yourself not included): use the scale of 10 to evaluate each of your teammates, and write clear justification for your score.

-The submission deadline is the end of Date3, UTC+9.
+The submission deadline is the end of 13th June, UTC+9.

 The final presentation dates for teams have been announced in the schedule section.
 Each team will have up to 15 minutes.
 If your team is scheduled on the early date, you can just report the progress up to that point, with a clear plan for the remaining work.